hirnimeshrampuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/redis/multi-node_deployment.md

 To deploy the instances, we need to initialize Terraform, generate an execution plan and apply the execution plan to our cloud infrastructure.
 Follow this [documentation](/content/learning-paths/server-and-cloud/redis/aws_deployment.md#terraform-commands) to deploy the **main.tf** file.

 ## Install Redis in a multi-node configuration using Ansible
 To run Ansible, we have to create a `.yml` file, which is also known as `Ansible-Playbook`.
-The following playbook contains a collection of tasks which install Redis in multi-node configuration (3 master and 3 slave nodes).
+The following playbook contains a collection of tasks which install Redis in multi-node configuration (3 primary and 3 replica nodes).
 In our example, we have used 6 different ports (`6001-6006`) of the same host.

 Here is the complete **deploy_redis.yml** file of Ansible-Playbook
 ```console